jeremykendall/php-domain-parser/README.md

 **WARNING:**

-**You should never resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**
+**You SHOULD never resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**

-**Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, particularly in these days when new gTLDs are arriving at a rapid pace.**
+**Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, and MAY lead to errors because of new gTLDs being registered on a regular basis.**

-**If you are looking to know the validity of a Top Level Domain, the IANA Top Level Domain List is the proper source for this information or alternatively consider using directly the DNS.**
+**If you are looking to know the validity of a Top Level Domain, you MUST use the IANA Top Level Domain List as the proper source for this information or alternatively the DNS.**

-**If you must use this library for any of the above purposes, please consider integrating an updating mechanism into your software.**
+**If you MUST use this library for any of the above purposes, you SHOULD consider integrating an updating mechanism into your software.**

 **For more information go to the [Managing external data source section](#managing-the-package-external-resources)**